Long-discussed Brown County southern bridge gets $50 million help from state

 “This is going to continue to be one of my key budget asks, and really, things that I’m looking for in terms of infrastructure investment here in Northeast Wisconsin, to get my vote for that document,” said Jacque.

 As with any state funds, this project still needs approval from the state Legislature.
 Even then, we’re a few years out from any shovels in the ground.
-Brown County Executive Troy Streckenbach said he expects construction would begin in 2025.
+Streckenbach said he expects construction would begin in 2025.

 Also Tuesday, the Biden administration announced Wisconsin will receive $1.07 billion from the Bipartisan Infrastructure Law to invest in infrastructure.
 Separate from this bridge project, the money being released includes more than half a billion dollars ($563.4 million) to improve the condition and performance of highways; $274 million for block grants for state and local surface transportation projects, which can include roads, bridges, tunnels, and pedestrian and bicycle infrastructure.